 A Flood Alleviation Scheme (FAS) is a scheme of work to manage flood risk, reducing the likelihood and impact of flood events to property and infrastructure.
 Risk management authorities in England, such as the Environment Agency, are committed to reduce risk from flooding and work in partnership to deliver the programme of flood and coastal erosion risk management (FCERM) schemes.

-In recent years the village of Lowdham has seen repeated property flooding occurring in 1999, 2007, 2012, 2013, 2019 and in 2020.
+In recent years the village of Lowdham has seen repeated property flooding occurring in 1999, 2007, 2012, 2013, 2019, 2020, 2023 and very recently in 2024.
 The Cocker Beck is the source of fluvial flooding in the village, and is surrounded by properties and infrastructure, offering limited space for defences and flood storage.
-A FAS was constructed in 2000, using the recreation ground in Lowdham for flood storage.
+An FAS was constructed in 2000, using the recreation ground in Lowdham for flood storage.
 Unfortunately, it has proved insufficient in protecting properties from recent, large-scale flooding.

 Recreation ground storage during the February 2020 flooding.
 (Source unknown)